Museum Chairman and Chair of Sussex Cricket

 Rob has a great deal of responsibility and is the catalyst that holds the museum together, with a friendly smile, a genial disposition and a joy to work with.

-Norman is one of our longest serving volunteers and has a vast amount of knowledge of all things to do with Sussex CCC.
+Norman is one of our longest serving volunteers and has a vast amount of knowledge of all things to do with Sussex Cricket.
 He is the senior volunteer responsible, along with the Curator, for the contents of our archive.
-He has a great interest in the statistics of the club and has for many years contributed to the club handbook.
+He has a great interest in the statistics of the club and has for many years since 1977 contributed to the club handbook.

 Norman is a very pleasant colleague to work with and is held in high regard by all the other volunteers.